tuberry/user-theme-x/README.md

 ## Notes

-* The extension is forked from [user-theme].
 * If there is something wrong, try to disable the user stylesheet.

 ## Contributions

-Any contribution is welcome.

-### Ideas

-For any question or idea, feel free to open an issue or PR in the repo.
+Feel free to open an issue or PR in the repo for any question or idea.

 ### Translations